Birth Control Pills For Acne: All You Need To Know

 This hormonal increase happens in the week that leads to your menstrual cycle.
-The birth control pills suppress this increase.
+Birth control pills like Ovral G or Loette may suppress this increase.
 Thus, estrogen-containing pills do not cause acne.
 But these counter the effects of increased testosterone.

 Who Can Use Birth Control Pills For Acne?

-You should be at least 14 years to 15 years of age to use hormonal birth control method to reduce acne condition.
+You should be at least 14 years to 15 years of age to use a hormonal birth control method to reduce acne conditions.
 Also, you must have already begun with menstruation.
-Your doctor will evaluate your health to ensure that the pills are not harmful for you.
+Your doctor will evaluate your health to ensure that the pills are not harmful to you.